0MrDarn0/KUpdater/README.md

 <img width="1105" height="641" alt="kUpdater_screenshot" src="https://github.com/user-attachments/assets/7cc468dc-0173-4b6d-b9fe-c75a45f047f8" />

 📦 KUpdater – KalOnline Client Updater
-KUpdater is a modern, fully customizable launcher and updater for KalOnline.
+KUpdater is a modern, fully customizable launcher and updater made for KalOnline but can be used for any game or client.

 ✨ Features
 🎨 Theme System
-Fully configurable background images, layout offsets, and color schemes Built‑in fallback mechanism if theme files are missing or corrupted
+Fully configurable background images, layout offsets, and color schemes Built‑in.

 🖌 Custom Rendering
 Entirely custom‑drawn interface (no default WinForms look)